-Boys who are full fee-paying overseas students have to apply to each university directly and not through TISC.
+Boys who are full fee-paying overseas students must apply to each university directly and not through TISC.
 Details of the procedure for these students can be obtained from the Careers Office.

-A summary of the post-school destinations of the Year 12 2022 cohort is shown on page 87.
+A summary of the post-school destinations of the Year 12 2023 cohort is shown on page 87.